-Term Definition grant for the purposes of the CGRGs, a 'grant' is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a. under which relevant money or other Consolidated Revenue Fund (CRF) money is to be paid to a grantee other than the Commonwealth, and b. which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives. grant activity/activities refers to the project/tasks/services that the grantee is required to undertake grant agreement sets out the relationship between the parties to the agreement, and specifies the details of the grant GrantConnect the Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs grant opportunity refers to the specific grant round or process where a Commonwealth grant is made available to potential grantees.
-Grant opportunities may be open or targeted, and will reflect the relevant grant selection process grant program a 'program' carries its natural meaning and is intended to cover a potentially wide range of related activities aimed at achieving government policy outcomes.
-A grant program is a group of one or more grant opportunities under a single Portfolio Budget Statement Program grantee the individual/organisation which has been selected to receive a grant Program Delegate the Chief Executive Officer of the National Foundation for Australia-China Relations selection process the method used to select potential grantees.
-This process may involve comparative assessment of applications or the assessment of applications against the eligibility criteria and/or the assessment criteria start date The expected start date for the grant activity
+Term Definition grant for the purposes of the CGRPs, a 'grant' is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a. under which relevant money2 or other Consolidated Revenue Fund (CRF) money3 is to be paid to a grantee other than the Commonwealth; and which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives. grant activity/activities refers to the project/tasks/services that the grantee is required to undertake. grant agreement sets out the relationship between the parties to the agreement and specifies the details of the grant.
+GrantConnect is the Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRPs. grant opportunity refers to the specific grant round or process where a Commonwealth grant is made available to potential grantees.
+Grant opportunities may be open or targeted and will reflect the relevant grant selection process. grant program a 'program' carries its natural meaning and is intended to cover a potentially wide range of related activities aimed at achieving government policy outcomes.
+A grant program is a group of one or more grant opportunities under a single [entity] Portfolio Budget Statement Program. grantee the individual/organisation which has been selected to receive a grant.
+National Anti-Corruption Commission (NACC) The National Anti-Corruption Commission (NACC) is an independent Commonwealth agency.
+It detects, investigates and reports on serious or systemic corruption in the Commonwealth public sector.
+The Commission operates under the National Anti-Corruption Commission Act 2022 .

-$^{\rm 5}$ Relevant money is defined in the PGPA Act.
+&lt;sup>2 Relevant money is defined in the PGPA Act.
 See section 8, Dictionary.

-$^{\rm 6}$ Other CRF money is defined in the PGPA Act.
-See section 105, Rules in relation to other CRF money
+Other CRF money is defined in the PGPA Act.
+See section 105, Rules in relation to other CRF money.